Amazon Seller vs. Vendor: Which model is right for you?

 Advantages

-Takeover of logistics (shipping, returns)
+Handling logistics (shipping, returns)

-Takeover of sales and customer support by Amazon
+Amazon takes over sales and customer support

 Returns and shipping are handled by Amazon

-Access to Vine Tester program
+Access to Vine Tester Program

 Disadvantages